LefanTan/portfoliov2-server/README.md

 [API Docs](http://[2605:fd00:4:1001:f816:3eff:fe10:f249]/api-docs/)

 To authorize your API requests, send your requests with the `Authorization` header containing your generated API key, which can be done through the [manager](http://[2605:fd00:4:1001:f816:3eff:fe10:f249]).

+Note that you can only request for projects/profile that belongs to you, if you try to request for information that doesn't belong to you, you'll get a `401 error`

 # 3. How the service works